 When I was growing up, one of our family traditions was a trip to our local pumpkin patch.
 I always loved trying to find the best pumpkin, or at least one better than my brother’s.
-It was even more exciting when I found a pumpkin attached to a vine.
+It was even more exciting when I saw a pumpkin attached to a vine.
 This meant I could take my jackknife out of its holster and use it to cut the vine.

 After finding the perfect pumpkin, we ventured into the store to buy caramel apples, homemade apple pies, and apple cider.

 Fast forward to today.
-Many pumpkin farms are major attractions that draw people from near and far on a nice sunny day, especially when the favorite football team has a bye.
+Many pumpkin farms are major attractions that draw people from near and far on a nice sunny day, especially when their favorite football team has a bye.
 If you’re taking your kids or grandkids to a pumpkin farm for the first time, here are some tips you may find helpful.

 1. Research.
 If you’re going to a pumpkin farm for the first time, do your research.
 Visit the website to find out: